SEA - DUB

 The average price of all round-trip flights from Seattle to Dublin clicked on KAYAK for each day over the last 12 months.

 When flying from Seattle to Dublin, you should consider leaving on a Tuesday and avoid Saturdays if you are looking for the best rates.
-For your return to Seattle, you’ll find the best rates on Sundays and the most expensive ones on Thursdays.
+For your return to Seattle, you’ll find the best rates on Sundays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from Seattle to Dublin?